 - Scalp appearance returns to normal within a week

 - Short recovery period

 - Performed on an outpatient basis

 In order to insert the extracted units, small incisions are made into the areas most affected by hair loss, with the grafts then strategically placed to provide the most natural-looking results.
-The incisions will heal within a few days, with any marks left behind by the procedure gone after about a week.
+The incisions will heal within a few days, and any marks left behind by the procedure fade after about a week.

 The time needed for the transplanted hairs to fully regrow varies.
 The first sign of growth will be seen approximately 3 months following the the procedure, with full regrowth expected after around 6 months.

 Yes.
 Demand for beard transplants has grown exponentially in the past couple of years, and many hair restoration clinics now offer the procedure.
 It is estimated that in the UK alone, over 4,500 beard transplants procedures were performed in 2014.